Weekly Crypto Card Intel

 No spam, ever.
 Unsubscribe anytime.

-Below you will find the 10 cards with the highest Net Value Scores as of March 2026.
-Every card on this list charges $0 issuance and $0 annual fees — the differences come down to FX markups, cashback rates, custody models, and regional availability.
-We excluded promotional rates, tiered staking requirements, undisclosed FX fees, and time-limited offers.
-What remains is a ranking you can trust for everyday spending decisions.
+Below are the 10 cards with the highest Net Value Scores in our current dataset.
+Every card on this list charges $0 issuance and $0 annual fees.
+We excluded promotional rates, tiered staking requirements, undisclosed FX fees, and time-limited offers, only base-tier rates available to a normal applicant on day one.

 Our Net Value Score uses a straightforward formula where higher is better: